 Ty Gambo – a family holiday cottage that is ‘upside down’

 Sleeps 6 – Prices and Availability

 This luxurious modern family holiday cottage is ‘upside down’ with three bedrooms downstairs and an open plan living area and kitchen upstairs.
 Designed by award winning Rio Architects, it was once an estate cart house and its Welsh name Ty Gambo means just this.
 Guests love the combination of modern minimalism and historic features.
 There is even a magic tree built from stone in one of the walls.

 The cottage is extremely cosy and comfortable – it is heated by renewable biomass and insulated with sheep’s wool.
 Seeing as it was used as a shearing shed prior to its conversion, we felt this was only right.
-The spacious master bedroom looks out onto the old farmyard.
+The spacious master bedroom looks out onto the old farmyard and its rustic buildings.
 Modern furniture is complemented by a section of exposed blue pennant sandstone wall.
-A stunning contemporary wet room with stand alone bath, waterfall taps and rainforest shower separates it from a twin and twin/double bedroom at the opposite end of the cottage.
+A stunning contemporary wet room with stand alone bath, waterfall tap and rainfall shower separates a twin and twin/double bedroom at the opposite end of the cottage.

 Upstairs is open plan.
 A large kitchen with seating for six leads into a large living area with sofas and comfortable seating, woodland views and a HDTV with Freesat.
 Guests love to sit in the reading chair which is situated in front of the roof-to-floor window to relax and watch goings on at the farm.
 This is a great place to peruse our legendary information folder with all its suggestions of places to visit and things to do.
 There is also an upstairs WC.
 The kitchen has views of a remarkable 19th century ramshackle concrete outbuilding – Grade 2 listed for its special architectural interest as an extremely rare example of the use of concrete for building construction.
 Guests love to watch swallows swooping in and out of the building during the summer months.